 Codes and Frequencies

-Information was collected on up to four plans per family; for 2004 forward, only data for the first and second plans are publicly available.
+Information was collected on up to four plans per family until 2019; for 2004-2018, only data for the first and second plans are publicly available.
 Users may want to see the related variables HIP2CARE, HIP3CARE, and HIP4CARE.

-- 1997-2013; 2014 2015 2016 2017 2018: All persons with a private health insurance plan.
+- 1997-2018: All persons with a private health insurance plan.

 - 2019-2022: Sample adults age 18+ with private health insurance plans (HIPRIVATEE).